AkshayScrKiddie/Python-Tasks/README.md

 Twitter Analytica:-
  Fetch Tweets on certain keywords and process them using Spark library (Optimus).

- E-Commerece Recommender:-
+ E-Commerce Recommender:-
-  Recommend Additional Products related to frequency of purchases done with certain product.
+  Recommend Additional Products related to the frequency of purchases done with certain products.